 As July 2017 approached, our second stay in Thailand drew to a close.
 This time around, in our 18-month stint, we’d managed to squeeze in revisits to Vietnam, Cambodia and Indonesia, to beaches and dragon-infested islands and even conferences.
 Somehow though, we again missed that last South East Asian country on our list.
 We didn’t visit Burma.
-So, just before we left that corner of the world for a while, we realised we had to rectify this situation with my birthday trip.
+So, just before we left that corner of the world for a while, we realised we had to rectify this situation with a two week Myanmar visit for my birthday trip.

 Is it Burma or Myanmar?
 Where’s Rangoon and what’s Yangon???

 Well, it depends who you ask.
 I’m gonna try to offer a bit of history here.
 I might add that all of this has basically been gleaned from the internet.
 If you think I’m wrong, let us know!

 Anyway… so apparently, the government changed the name from Burma to Myanmar as far back as 1989.
 But this change wasn’t recognised by everyone – including the UK and the USA, although the UN as a whole acknowledged it.
 As far as I understand it, the government changed the name, as they would, without asking the people, and that is the main bone of contention.
 But then, this all gets more complicated when you find out that apparently Burma and Myanmar are derivatives of each other and both have a history of use in the country.
 Allegedly, ‘Myanmar’ is the formal name, and ‘Burma’ is the informal name.
 The waters get further muddied when we consider that the British called the place Burma during the colonial days (‘Burma Days’ – George Orwell, would say).